Best list ยท AI Writing Assistants

 From $59/mo

 Scalenut bundles long-form content production with topical authority research and SEO content briefs, which makes it useful for non-fiction book authors who want their book content to also rank as a series of SEO blog posts.
-We tested it on 25 SEO-anchored chapter drafts over 90 days and the Cruise mode that generates research plus outline plus draft in one workflow saved 30-40% of editing time vs single-feature tools.
-Based on our testing, Scalenut is appropriate for non-fiction authors monetizing through both book sales and content marketing (a common pattern for business book authors), but useless for fiction.
-Pricing starts at $39/mo Essential which is steeper than GravityWrite but covers a wider scope.
-The 30-60% lifetime affiliate commission via Reditus is the most aggressive payout in our top 8.
-Smaller community than Jasper or Writesonic.
-See our [Scalenut review](/tools/scalenut).
+We tested it on 25 SEO-anchored chapter drafts over 90 days and the Cruise mode saved 30-40% of editing time vs single-feature tools.
+Scalenut is appropriate for non-fiction authors monetizing through both book sales and content marketing, but useless for fiction.
+Pricing starts at $39/mo Essential, steeper than GravityWrite at $19/mo.
+See our Scalenut review.

 Pros